Q&A With The International Kitchen

 Q: How many people do you take on any trip?

-A: The size of the group is primarily dependent on the size of the lodging and the kitchen for the cooking classes, but will never exceed 12 unless it is a private group.
-VERY IMPORTANT: WE CAN CONFIRM AND GUARANTEE FOR AS FEW AS TWO PEOPLE WITH ALL THE SERVICES.
+A: The size of the group is primarily dependent on the size of the lodging and the kitchen for the cooking classes.
+We will confirm for as few as 2 people (sometimes even for one!), and the group size will never exceed 12 unless it is a private group.

 Q: The program in which I am most interested is offered for 6 nights, but I have only 3 or 4 nights.
 Can I take a shorter version?